htmfilho/htmfilho.github.io/_posts/2017-02-23-cleaner-code-with-functional-programming.markdown

 categories: development algorithm python workspace
 ---

-I’m a Technical Team Leader at <a href="https://www.uclouvain.be" target="_blank">Université catholique de Louvain</a> and one of my responsibilities is to analyse pull requests sent by my team mates and all other contributors of <a href="http://uclouvain.github.io/osis/about/" target="_blank">OSIS project</a>.
-Each pull request is analysed according to some acceptance criteria, which determine if the pull request is accepted right away, accepted after completing requests for changes or refused.
+I’m a Technical Team Leader at [Université catholique de Louvain](https://www.uclouvain.be) and one of my responsibilities is to analyse pull requests sent by my team mates and all other contributors of [OSIS project](http://uclouvain.github.io/osis/about/).
+Each pull request is analyzed according to some acceptance criteria, which determine if the pull request is accepted right away, accepted after completing requests for changes or refused.
 This process was taking too long because of excessive requests for changes, revealing too many problems to be fixed before the merges.

 To gain some time on pull requests, I’ve decided to invest part of my time training the team to improve the general sense of maintainability, stability and reusability of the code.
 We’ve started with some pressure to change the established culture by following Robert C. Martin’s Clean Code video series.
 Uncle Bob, as he’s well known, seems to have radical ideas, but he is quite good at convincing us that he is not that radical at all.
 This initiative has been very valuable and the quality of recent pull requests has increased substantially.